Living in Balearics

 Menorca takes its name from being smaller than Mallorca (i.e. the Minor island) and has a population of around 90,000.
 The second largest of the Balearic Islands, Menorca is an island of great beauty and has been appointed a “Natural Reserve of the Biosphere” by UNESCO.
 Just two hours away by plane from main European destinations, only an hour away from Madrid and less than 30 minutes from Barcelona, Menorca is very well connected to mainland Europe both by air and sea.

 Ibiza has, for many years, been renowned for its club culture, trendy bars and hippy hangouts.
 In recent years, however, more has been done to try to bring a more family-friendly feel to the island.
 Around 100,000 people live on Ibiza, although this figure can vary in census due to the number of unregistered immigrants living there.
-In August that figure can quadruple given its reputation as a hugely popular tourist hub.
+In August the total population of people living in Balearics can quadruple given its reputation as a hugely popular tourist hub.
 There are a huge mix of resident foreign nationalities – in the main German, British and Latin American but also Dutch, Italian and Morrocan which gives the island a truly cosmopolitan feel.
 This is reflected in the languages heard on the island – although the official languages are Spanish and Catalan, it is not unusual to hear English and German.